sersinghaus/FU/README.md

 Just another publishing concern.
 No reason to worry.

-Some initial ideas on nesw media publishing.
+Some initial ideas on new media publishing.
 More soon.
 And FU.